anup-cloudguru/foundational-linux-training-projects/02-system-access-and-file-management/13-copying-directories.md

 cp: omitting directory 'config_files'
 ```

 This is because `cp` cannot copy a directory unless you specify `-R` to handle the recursive copy.
+The `-R` option tells `cp` to copy all files and subdirectories within the source directory.

 **Screenshot Example**:
 ![Error without the -R option](screenshots/cp-error-without-R.png)